Discovery Early Career Researcher Awards (DECRA)

 Log on to RMS to complete the draft application.

-5. Statement by the Administering Organisation
+5. Administering Organisation Letter of Support

-Work on the Statement with your supervisor and department/faculty.
+Work on the Statement with your supervisor and Department/Faculty.
 Please see Faculty specific review instructions here.

 6. Eligibility Exemption Request

-This form must be sent to ric-arcdecra@unimelb.edu.au by Monday 31 October 2022 so that RIC can arrange for the DVC(R) to certify eligibility.
+This form must be sent to ric-arcdecra@unimelb.edu.au by Monday 6 November 2023 so that RIC can arrange for the DVC(R) to certify eligibility.

-7. Submit 'Review ready'* application to RIC
+7. Submit 'Review ready'* application to RIC (optional) and upload NITS into RMS (mandatory)

 • An electronic copy of the complete review ready draft application downloaded as a PDF from RMS.